 The creation of a police force as an institution is of course a recent thing (relatively speaking) which only arose from the 19th century.
 As societies become much more complex bureaucratisation becomes inevitable.
 This lead to the creation of the civil service and then the police force as a distinct institution and sole arm of the state’s coercive force.

 Naturally before that the English already had an extensive body of law to do with the conditions under which the state can deprive someone of their liberties and goods.
-The creation of the police would naturally raise all kinds of questions as to the extent and scope of their ability to use their force given the English niggardly specific conditions under which the state can act coercively upon the individual.
+The creation of the police would naturally raise all kinds of questions as to the extent and scope of their ability to use their force given the English delimited and specific conditions under which the state can act coercively upon the individual.

 The problem however is that the police force was created precisely because society has become complex and it was necessary to streamline and systematise the process whereby the state can exercise its coercive force.
 This purpose would be defeated if the police’s abilities and powers were tied down by highly complex rules and conditions.